warlord0/MickHargraves/notes/guides/Blood Tithe (v2): Refined Novel Outline.md

 #### Chapter 2: The Carved Judge (Technical/Plot Development)

 - Morgue scene with detailed examination of Blackwood's body

 - Technical analysis of the sigils by Marchosias

 - Introduction of the contradictory offering pattern

 - Police procedural elements with Reeves and the coroner

-- Clear mystery setup with the suggestion that Blackwood was sending a message
+- Marchosias examines the markings and makes a strange conclusion.

+- They seem contradictory.
+It's like they are for a sacrificial offering, but the offering is to himself.
+Why would someone sacrifice themselves to themselves?

-#### Chapter 3: The Silencing Touch (Action-Focused)
+- #### Chapter 3: The Silencing Touch (Action-Focused)

 - Investigation of Blackwood's mansion

 - Tense search scene as Mick senses someone might still be in the house

 - Discovery of the paperweight and warning from Marchosias

 - Action beat as Mick touches the object and experiences immediate severance

 - Disorienting aftermath as Mick suddenly finds himself alone in his own head

 #### Chapter 4: Solitary Detective (Character Development)